- View the universities' accessibility resources

 - Obtain any document in an alternative format

 This tool offers the option to skip to the main content of a web page, rather than having to go through a long list of navigation links, a sub list of links, a search link, a logo, etc. before getting to the "meat" of the page.

-This feature is useful to anyone who experiences visual challenges.
-By clicking on the high contrast link, the contrast between foreground (text) and background is increased, allowing for people with low vision to interpret information on the screen in a high contrast environment.
+By clicking the high contrast link, the contrast between foreground (text) and background is increased, allowing for people with low vision to interpret information on the screen in a high contrast environment.

-All audio/video content available on this site is accompanied by text transcripts and close captioning.
+All audio/video content available on this site is accompanied by text transcripts and closed captioning.

 Accessible Features That are Built Into Browsers

 Many web browsers allow you to zoom in on web pages using simple keyboard controls.
 The magnifier allows you to focus on specific parts of the screen, enlarging the text and other page elements.